bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Tuesday <br>
 -What went well (in the context of working on the assignment) today? <br>
+able to complete assignment <br>
 -What was particularly interesting or surprising about the topic(s) today? <br>
+a few simple lines of code can create a visual interface<br>
 -What was the most challenging part of the work today, and why? <br>
+lots of different concepts, stretch goals no idea how to do <br>

 Wednesday <br>
 -What went well (in the context of working on the assignment) today? <br>